vamshi-kandadi/Doozy/README.md

-# 📝 Doozy - Smart To-Do List Application
+# 📝 Doozy - ToDo List using MERN Stack

 Doozy is a modern task management application that helps users organize their daily activities, track progress, and stay productive.
 It provides an intuitive interface for creating, managing, and completing tasks efficiently.